Knowledge of Latin, Greek, English, Ancient History.

-Lectures and Seminars with the staff (PhD students and postdocs) of the Laboratory of Landscape Archaeology.
+Lectures and joint stages with the staff (PhD students and postdocs) of the Laboratory of Landscape Archaeology.